johnridesabike/bikewalklife/posts/2022/07/the-drive-less-bike-more-challenge-aims-to-reach-2-million-miles-in-2022.md

     bicycle.
   caption: ''
 external_link: https://www.lovetoride.net/drivelessbikemore
+excerpt: >
+  The League of American Bicyclists has launched their "Drive Less, Bike More" challenge for 2022, and their goal is for Americans to collectively bike at least 2 million miles this year.

 ---
 The League of American Bicyclists has launched their "Drive Less, Bike More" challenge for 2022, and their goal is for Americans to collectively bike at least 2 million miles this year.